c0depanda/forLoop-UI/readme.md

 ### Quick Start

+1. Clone repo.
-1. In bash/terminal/command line, `cd` into your project directory.
+2. In bash/terminal/command line, `cd` into cloned project directory.
-2. Run `npm install` to install required files or run `yarn install` if you prefer that
+3. Run `npm install` to install required files or run `yarn install` if you prefer that
-3. When it's done installing, run one of the task runners to get going:
+4. When it's done installing, run one of the task runners to get going:
 	- `gulp` manually compiles files.
 	- `gulp watch` automatically compiles files and watches for changes in files.
 	- `gulp production` to compiles assets, perform concatenations of files as well as minifications to make project ready for a production